How Odesa's artworks were rescued and sent to Berlin – DW – 01/22/2025

 A German initiative to save the works

-An idea that would allow the works to be better preserved then came from Ralph Gleis, director of the Alte Nationalgalerie in Berlin, who suggested exhibiting the works in the German capital.
+An idea that would allow the works to be better preserved then came from Ralph Gleis, director of the Alte Nationalgalerie in Berlin, who suggested exhibiting them in the German capital.

-"It is very important to me to help my Ukrainian colleagues," the director of the Gemäldegalerie told RBB.
-Hirschfelder calls the project an "important sign of solidarity" with Ukraine.
+"It is very important to me to help my Ukrainian colleagues," Hirschfelder told RBB.
+She calls the project an "important sign of solidarity."

 "Cultural assets, Ukrainian cultural assets, are being actively destroyed and annihilated.
-And making a contribution here is very important to us," added the Gemäldegalerie director.
+And making a contribution here is very important to us," Hirschfelder said.

 Following a smaller opening presentation last spring, a major special exhibition, "From Odesa to Berlin," will run from January 24 to June 22.